godaddy/split-javascript-data-loader/README.md

 - Freshness of your data
 - Serialized split data
 - Count of splits using segments
-- Indicators for which segments the pertaining `userId` is a part of
+- Indicators for which segments a `userId` is a part of

 The following option properties are available: